retroruiner/PacketLimiterQT/README.md

 # PacketLimiterQT
 IP Packet Limiter that uses Token Bucket Algorithm to limit the processing speed of packets.
+I used [Npcap packet capture libaray](https://npcap.com/) to capture packets and interact with the network traffic.
+GUI is implemented using [Qt](https://www.qt.io/).

 User must enter the location of pcap file that he wiches to process and the processing speed in Mbps
 ![PacketLimiterQT_FUzup64ddV](https://github.com/retroruiner/PacketLimiterQT/assets/65854400/36509773-e47c-426d-b621-fc4b050ec957)